 How Joyous keeps SSH keys secure for transferring people data via SFTP

 This document is only relevant for organisations who send Joyous a CSV people data file via SFTP.
-If your people data is transferred via a system integration such as Microsoft Azure Active Directory, the transfer is secured by the Microsoft Azure API.
+If your people data is transferred via a system integration such as Microsoft Entra ID, the transfer is secured by the Entra ID API.

 A number of internationally recognised standards exist for the management of keys for SSH-based access management to ensure security.
 This article summarises key recommendations from the following standards from the National Institute of Standards and Technology (NISTR), and notes how Joyous adheres to each: